Where to Stay in Tokyo, Japan: 8 Best Areas & Hotels

 Each ward in Tokyo is like its very own city, so they differ quite a lot.
 We’ll give you an overview of the vibe of each area below so that you can see which one catches your interest.
 We’ll also mention a great hotel in each area and the closest train station, because using trains and public transport is by far the cheapest and easiest way to get around Tokyo.

-- Shinjuku – One of Tokyo’s busiest and most exciting neighborhoods, famous for its skyscrapers, neon lights, and excellent shopping.
+- Shinjuku – Best for first-time visitors – One of Tokyo’s busiest and most exciting neighborhoods, famous for its skyscrapers, neon lights, and excellent shopping.
 WPÜ HOTEL Shinjuku offers a sleek, comfortable stay just a 6-minute walk from Shinjuku Station.

-- Shibuya – A youthful and vibrant area that’s home to the iconic Shibuya Crossing, as well as tons of unique boutiques in the world-famous Harajuku neighborhood.
+- Shibuya – Best for nightlife – A youthful and vibrant area that’s home to the iconic Shibuya Crossing, as well as tons of unique boutiques in the world-famous Harajuku neighborhood.
 Dormy Inn Premium Shibuya-jingumae is a great hotel tucked in a quiet enclave just a 7-minute walk from Meiji-jingumae ‘Harajuku’ Station.

-- Tokyo Station/Ginza – A sleek business district that’s ideal if you’re planning some day trips, because Tokyo Station is where the bullet trains go from!
+- Tokyo Station/Ginza – Best for day trippers – A sleek business district that’s ideal if you’re planning some day trips, because Tokyo Station is where the bullet trains go from!
 Daiwa Roynet Hotel Ginza Premier offers a lot of bang for your buck, and it’s just a minute away from Ginza-itchome Station on foot.

-- Asakusa – A relaxed, old-school area with lots of temples, street food, and traditional craft shops, as well as backstreets lined with izakayas.
+- Asakusa – Best for an authentic & historic stay – A relaxed, old-school area with lots of temples, street food, and traditional craft shops, as well as backstreets lined with izakayas.
 We like staying at Asakusa Kokono Club Hotel because it puts you right in the heart of it all, and it’s just a 2-minute walk from Asakusa Station.

-- Ueno – Ueno is known for its huge park, fantastic museums, and excellent access to northern Japan via Ueno Station.
+- Ueno – Best for art & culture lovers – Ueno is known for its huge park, fantastic museums, and excellent access to northern Japan via Ueno Station.
 In fact, APA Hotel Keisei Ueno Ekimae is just 1 minute from the station, and it’s also super close to Ueno Park and the Shinobazu Pond.

-- Akihabara – With tons of arcades, maid cafés, and gadget stores, Akihabara is the clear choice for tech and anime fans!
+- Akihabara – Best for anime & tech enthusiasts – With tons of arcades, maid cafés, and gadget stores, Akihabara is the clear choice for tech and anime fans!
 Dormy Inn Akihabara offers a peaceful stay with on-site hot springs just a 7-minute walk from Akihabara Station.

-- Odaiba/Tokyo Bay – We think that this futuristic waterfront district is perfect for families and theme park fans because you’ve got many of Japan’s top amusement parks right on your doorstep.
+- Odaiba/Tokyo Bay – Best for families – We think that this futuristic waterfront district is perfect for families and theme park fans because you’ve got many of Japan’s top amusement parks right on your doorstep.
 Our top pick for this area is Hotel JAL City Tokyo Toyosu, which is just a minute’s walk from Shijō-mae Station.

-- Roppongi – Luxury travelers will be well catered for in Roppongi, an upscale district known for its art museums, upscale restaurants, and bars.
+- Roppongi – Best for luxury travelers – Upscale travelers will be well catered to in Roppongi, an upscale district known for its art museums, upscale restaurants, and bars.
 Comfort Inn Tokyo Roppongi makes a great base around here, since it’s just 2 minutes from Roppongi Station.

 Where to Stay in Tokyo